hyoshioka0128/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 Teams Rooms on Windows support many resolutions, you may find you need to specify the resolution and scale settings to meet your desired configuration.
 Resolution can be set remotely, see [Remotely configure layout, scale, and resolution on Teams Rooms displays](manage-front-room-scale-res.md) or manually with these steps:

-1. On your Teams Room, switch to [admin mode](#switching-to-admin-mode-and-back-when-the-microsoft-teams-rooms-app-is-running)
+1. On your Teams Rooms, switch to [admin mode](#switching-to-admin-mode-and-back-when-the-microsoft-teams-rooms-app-is-running)
 2. Select the start icon.
 Then **Settings > System > Display**
 3. Go to **Scale and layout**, then **Change the size of text, apps, and other items**, and set the scaling to 100%
 4. Set the display resolution to as desired.
 If you have dual monitors, set the scale and resolution for both screens